Define Your Best Life in Technology with Confidence

-AGNM, Inc. dba T.I.C Tech is a organization committed to inspiring young people by way of The Have Not Story theme to thrive, ignite and create paths to join the technology industry.
-We seek to empower underserved young people with best practices, life lessons, and interactive programming designed to ignite a better future with a career in technology.
+The Have Not Story is a program committed to inspiring young people.
+Our mission is to encourage them to thrive, ignite and create career paths in the technology industry.
+We also seek to empower underserved communities with tools, resources, and interactive programming designed to ignite a more productive environment.

 Global Product Executive | CompTia 2019 Technical Pacesetter Award Winner | Storyteller

-For the past 15 years Rokeya has dedicated her time and resources as a strategist, community champion and a change agent.
+Rokeya has dedicated her time and resources as a strategist, community champion and a change agent.
 Currently she serves as the co-founder for a global technical online community, Tech Worlds Half while advocating for equality among all ethnic groups.
 She finds joy in paying it forward and mentoring high potential inner-city youth interested in Engineering.
-Additionally, she is serving as an executive advisor for Cloud Girls and is the Founder of My Advisors Club (aka MAC) to foster development of the next generation of innovative talent.
+Additionally, she is serves as an executive advisor for Cloud Girls and believes in connecting talent development of the next generation of innovative talent.

-Rokeya enjoys serving as an advisor, a champion for others, a servant leader and most importantly as a supporter of students.
-She is a high-impact communicator who serves as a public speaker or workshop presenter for national organizations, youth groups, women Venture Capital organizations, engineering programs and most recently U.S. News STEM Solutions on topics such as diversity and inclusion, leadership development, career development, strategic leadership and mentorship/advisory.
+As a servant leader, she is a natural problem solver who acts as an advisor, a changemaker, and most passionate about students and educators.
+She is a high performer and impact communicator who serves as a public speaker or workshop presenter for national organizations, youth groups, women Venture Capital organizations, school districts and most recently U.S. News STEM Solutions on topics such as diversity and inclusion, leadership development, career development, strategic leadership and mentorship/advisory.

 Clayton County Public Schools Partners with The Have Not Story to Bring Tech Empowerment to Atlanta